 - Docker and containers became A THING

-It wasn't super hard to connect the metaphorical dots of those two point so we launched a Kickstarter and resolved to complete the righteous work of remaking Kalabox as a cross-platform and Docker powered solution.
+It wasn't super hard to connect the metaphorical dots of those two points so we launched a Kickstarter and resolved to complete the righteous work of remaking Kalabox as a cross-platform and Docker powered solution.